 Sunday (Monday for Percussion Camp) and Friday

-Camp check-in for packets, t-shirts, schedules, etc. is in the Music Building and for room keys is in Gilbert Hall.
+Residential camp check-in for packets, t-shirts, schedules, etc. is in the Music Building and for room keys is in Gilbert Hall or Neptune Hall.
 Details about how this works are in the camper letter.

 Please read these rules carefully.
 Conduct that is in violation of any of these rules or that is considered detrimental to the operation of the camp will result in disciplinary action that may include the camper's expulsion from the camp.
 Campers who are expelled from the camp do not receive a refund.
 Final decisions about expulsion are made by the camp's conduct committee.